 Red Potato Salad

-This Red Potato Salad is so easy.
+This creamy Red Potato Salad with hard-boiled eggs, pickles, mayo, and mustard.
+The perfect side dish for your summer BBQ and potlucks.
 You can peel them or leave the skins on, it’s up to you.

 I had to talk in church this past Sunday.
 It consumed my life for to weeks prior.
 For most things in life, the more you do them the easier they get: having babies, cooking, exercising, skiing.
 Public speaking…not so much.
 For me anyway.
 We speak every so often for youth groups and I’m still a stress case every single time.

 When I was asked to speak I immediately threw my husband under the bus and said, “Oh you don’t want me to speak, my husband is a much better speaker.”
 Jokes on me because not only did I still have to speak, but now my husband is speaking next week.
 And he likes it about as much as I do.